vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 God is said in the Skandapurāṇa to have been born into the house of a certain

-Somaśarman, who is said to belong to the lineage of the r̥ṣi  Atri, father of Soma, the Mooṇ 3 This new tradition may have been invented to account for a lineage of Pāśupata teachers who traced their pedigree back to Somaśarman, a topic that I have discussed in my paper Somaśarman, Somavam
+Somaśarman, who is said to belong to the lineage of the r̥ṣi  Atri, father of Soma, the Mooṇ 3 This new tradition may have been invented to account for a lineage of Pāśupata teachers who traced their pedigree back to Somaśarman, a topic that I have discussed in my paper Somaśarman, Somavaṁśa and So-

-. śa and So-

 masiddhānta \(above, p.
 283 ff.\).
 The Skandapurāṇa is, in all likelihood, the